alozano-77/AWS-SAA-C02-Course/README.md

 ### 1.5.3.
 Custom VPC

 - Regional Isolated and Resilient Service.
-  - Operates from all AZs in that region
+  - It is created in a region and operates from all AZs in that region
 - Allows isolated networks inside AWS.
-- Nothing IN or OUT of a VPC without explicit configuration.
+- Nothing is allowed IN or OUT of a VPC without explicit configuration.
   - Isolated blast radius.
 Any problems are limited to that VPC or anything connected to it.
 - Flexible configuration
 - Hybrid networking to allow connection to other cloud or on-prem networking.
 - Default or Dedicated Tenancy.
-This refers to how the hardware is configured.
+This controls whether the resources created inside the VPC are provisioned on shared or dedicated hardware.
-  - Default allows on a per resource decision later on.
+  - Default allows to change tenancy on a per-resource basis later on.
-  - Dedicated locks any resourced created in that VPC to be on dedicated hardware which comes at a cost premium.
+  - Dedicated locks any resources created in that VPC to be on dedicated hardware which comes at a cost premium.

 #### 1.5.3.1.
 Custom VPC Facts

 IPv4 private and public IPs

-- Allocated 1 mandatory private IPv4 CIDR blocks
+- VPCs are allocated 1 mandatory private IPv4 CIDR blocks
   - Min /28 prefix (16 IP)
   - Max /16 prefix (65,536 IP)
 - Can add secondary IPv4 Blocks after creation.